History of fire safety legislation in the United Kingdom: Fire Precautions (Sub-surface Railway Stations) Regulations 1989

-(Repealed and replaced, for England, in 2010 by regulations made under RR (FS)O 2005.)

 These precautions followed a serious fire at the King's Cross Underground Station on 18 November 1987, which resulted in the loss of 31 lives, including Station Officer Colin Townsley of the London Fire Brigade.

-The Fire Precautions (Sub-surface Railway Stations) Regulations 1989 (SI 1989/1401) were made under Section 12 of the Fire Precautions Act 1971 and were brought into effect on 18 September 1989.
+The Fire Precautions (Sub-surface Railway Stations) Regulations 1989 (SI 1989/1401) were made under section 12 of the Fire Precautions Act 1971 (c.
+40) and were brought into effect on 18 September 1989.

-(Replaced in 2010 by regulations made under RR (FS) O 2005.)
+(Repealed and replaced, for England, in 2010 by regulations made under Regulatory Reform (Fire Safety) Order 2005.)

 Fire Precautions (Workplace) Regulations 1997

-(Revoked by the RR (Fire Safety) Order 2005 for England and Wales; see below.)